Last year, I visited Detroit on my way back from Canada.

 I ignored their warnings because I’m an explorer and I want to form my own impressions about the places I visit.

-Eleven months later, I received an invitation from OnStar to tour Detroit (Disclosure: OnStar paid all of my travel expenses).
+Eleven months later, I was invited on a three-day trip to Detroit (Disclosure: OnStar paid all of my travel expenses).

-I accepted because I wanted to learn more about the city and see how Detroit and its residents were moving forward after the city’s bankruptcy.
+I accepted because I wanted to learn more about the city and see how Detroit and its residents were moving forward.

-Day 1 – Detroit Luxury and Fine Dining
+Trip to Detroit Day 1 – Detroit Luxury Hotel and Fine Dining

 The Italian Renaissance-style hotel, built by Detroit’s famous Book brothers, was the tallest building in Detroit and the tallest hotel in the world at its completion in 1924.